 If you notice that only one party is indemnifying, then it is best to have it removed from the contract unless it can be made to be mutual.
 Even if it is a situation where one party could never be the cause of liability, it is still vital to include mutual language.

 You should make sure that the non-paying party listed in the contract is responsible for legal expenses and fees in terms of collections.
 By making this party responsible for the legal expenses they are more likely to pay to avoid going into collections actions.

 If you need help with how to review contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.